 While some of his social media accounts are not kept up to date as regularly as some might advocate in connected leadership theory, it is the authenticity of his social and earned media profile that makes Dale a brilliant connected leader.
 He’s very active within the comments of his shared media, providing responses, additional information, and clarifying points.
 He even takes on critics with humility and without being too heavy-handed.

-To find out more about connected leadership, corporate PR, corporate profiling or thought leadership, get in contact with PR Agency One today via the forms on this page.Posted by
+To find out more about connected leadership, corporate PR, corporate profiling or thought leadership, get in contact with PR Agency One today via the forms on this page or call on:Posted by